angr/angr-doc/loading.md

 load_options = {path1:{options1}, path2:{options2}, ...}
 ```
 where:
 - each path is a distinct binary.
 The first binary is expected to be the main binary.
 Every other binary is expected to be a dependency of the fist binary.

 - each set of options is a dict.

 - Valid options are:

-            @backend : 'ida' or 'elf' or 'blob' (defaults to 'elf')
+	backend: 'ida' or 'elf' or 'blob' (defaults to 'elf')

 The following options are only relevant for the main binary (i.e., the
 first binary passed to CLE):

-            @auto_load_libs : bool ; shall we also load dynamic libraries ?
+	- @auto_load_libs : bool ; shall we also load dynamic libraries ?
-            @skip_libs = [] ; specific libs to skip, e.g., skip_libs=['libc.so.6']
+ 	- @skip_libs = [] ; specific libs to skip, e.g., skip_libs=['libc.so.6']

 The following options override CLE's automatic detection:

-            @custom_entry_point: the address of a custom entry point that will override CLE's automatic detection.
+- custom_entry_point: the address of a custom entry point that will override CLE's automatic detection.
-            @custom_base_addr: base address to load the binary
+- custom_base_addr: base address to load the binary
-            @custom_offset: discard everything in the binary until this address
+-custom_offset: discard everything in the binary until this address

-            @provides: which dependency is provided by the binary.
-            This is used instead of what CLE would normally load for this dependency.
-            e.g., provides = 'libc.so.6'.
+- provides: which dependency is provided by the binary.
+This is used instead of what CLE would normally load for this dependency. e.g., provides = 'libc.so.6'.

 Example of valid parameters:
 ```python
 load_options = {'/bin/ls': {backend:'elf', auto_load_libs:True, skip_libs:['libc.so.6']}}
 ```